MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 In this task, you will install and connect with the Teams PowerShell module to your tenant and explore the available cmdlets and functions to manage your tenant.
 You can install the Teams PowerShell module from the available repositories preconfigured in your Windows 10 operating system and do not need to download any executables via the browser.

-1. Connect to the **Client 1 VM** with the VM credential that have been provided to you.
+1. Connect to the **Client 1 VM** with the VM credential that has been provided to you.

 2. Open **Windows PowerShell** and run as Administrator.